Life Insurance for New Parents: The Complete Sleep Easy Guide

 What it does: Pays a lump sum if you become totally and permanently disabled and can never work again.

-Why new parents need it: TPD fills the gap between income protection (which is temporary) and life insurance (which requires death).
-If you're permanently disabled, you need capital to:
+Why new parents commonly hold it: TPD fills the gap between income protection (which is temporary) and life insurance (which requires death).
+If you're permanently disabled, you may need capital to:

 The critical distinction: